 Publishers are seeing a sharp decline in their display ad revenue caused due to ad blockers.
-There’s a growing need for them to find other money-generating sources in order to to monetize website and offset all of the revenue losses.
+There’s a growing need for them to find other money-generating sources in order to to monetise website and offset all of the revenue losses.

 So while you’re probably exploring all kinds of options to generate additional revenue, I’m going to give you some actionable traffic-growing tips you may not know about; also some other useful publisher’s hacks on website monetization to help you get equipped.

 First, let’s take a look at the trends from last year.